• Skip to primary navigation

 Not too long ago, I followed a link from a site that I love to a blog called Storm of Thoughts (no longer a live site).
 I'd never been there before, and I thought I'd have a look around.
 I loved it and subscribed so that I wouldn't miss any new posts.

-My favorite post on Storm of Thoughts was for this Leek Tart.
+My favorite post on Storm of Thoughts was for this Bacon & Leek Tart.
 Chrissy's pictures were gorgeous, and I knew this was just the kind of dish I'd love to cook and eat.

-I decided to prepare it for Easter dinner.
+I decided to prepare the savory tart for Easter dinner.
 I'm glad I did.

 I made a few changes to Chrissy's original recipe.
 My version is below.